anieruddha/uneri-gnome-theme/README.md

 # Uneri

-A ubuntu theme I wrote (use AI assistant) for my laptop.
-Generate & create few icons.
-For rest of icon fallback to system default
+A ubuntu theme I wrote (with help from AI assistant) specifically for my laptop.
+It generate some svg icons, copied that to `<Home>/.local/share/icons`.
+Themes copied to `<Home>/.local/share/themes`
+For icon not available, it fallback to system default.

 ## Install
 ```